Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Vitamin D overdose

-Daily consumption of 50,000 IU of a vitamin D supplement for several months will cause hypercalcemia (elevated calcium level in the blood), which is the first symptom of vitamin D toxicity.
-(In contrast, the optimal level of 5,000 IU of vitamin D per day prevents the build up of calcium in blood vessels.)
+Daily consumption of 50,000 IU of a vitamin D supplement for several months may cause severe hypercalcemia (elevated calcium level in the blood), which is the primary symptom of vitamin D toxicity and in the worst cases can result in death.
+(In contrast, getting 5,000 IU of vitamin D per day prevents the buildup of calcium in blood vessels.)
 (12)

 If you take a toxic excess of a vitamin D supplement, your body will try to pee it out.
 You may be dehydrated and excessively thirsty (polydipsia) at the same time, as your body produces excess urine (polyuria).
-You may suffer recurrent vomiting, abdominal pain, apathy and confusion.
+Other symptoms may include vomiting, abdominal pain, apathy and confusion.

 References